ROOT CANALS - ENDODONTICS

 Root Canal Procedures

 Traditional root canal treatments usually take place over two appointments.
-This is to ensure that the infection has been completely eliminated before the tooth is permanently sealed.
-During a traditional root canal, the dentist will drill down to the root canal and clean all bacteria from within it.
+Having two visits with Dr. Spellman will eliminate the infection before permanently sealing the tooth.
+During a conventional root canal, the dentist will drill down to the root canal and clean all bacteria from within it.
 Your tooth will then be covered using a temporary restoration such as a crown or filling, and you will be free to leave.

 Around a week later, traditional root canals require patients to come for a second appointment to uncover the root canal again and check for signs of infection.
-Root canal treatments are performed using anesthetic, so you will not be in any discomfort during your appointment.
+Dr. Spellman performs root canal treatments with an anesthetic, so you will not be in any discomfort during your appointment.

 The Wave One® System